macieana7-ai/PyLab007/README.md

 ## Part 2 - Encryption

+**Not much will change in this section, but review all the functions and optimize with new string features and lists where you can.
+One change I want you to make is to save your cipher_text in a list instead of appending to a cipher_text string.
+Then I want you to use `join()` to generate the return result.**

+---

 * Write a function `letter_to_index(letter, alphabet)` that returns the letter's `int` position in the alphabet.
 * Write a function `index_to_letter(index, alphabet)` that returns the `letter` found at position `index`.
 * Choose a **key** as described in the introduction, it can be any word that can be made with your **alphabet** the English alphabet in our case.